share this page

 Students thinking about undertaking a semester abroad as part of their studies are asked to contact the Erasmus coordinator as early as possible.
 The process of going on an Erasmus/Exchange must be started almost a year before you wish to start studying abroad, so the earliest interest experessed, the better!

 Every Department has a designated Erasmus Coordinator for outbound students.
 They are the initial point of contact for students who plan to go on Erasmus.
 Make an appointment to meet the Erasmus Academic Coordinator for your department to discuss your options.
-(Click here for the list of Erasmus Coordinators).
-After this meeting, you should have a good idea of where you wish to go, and when.
+(Click here for the list of Erasmus Coordinators)

 Submitting Your Erasmus Application

-Complete an Erasmus Learning Agreement, listing the modules and credits you plan to take at the host institution.
+2. Complete an Online Learning Agreement (OLA) here.
+This is where you'll select your modules and credits you plan to take at the host institution.
+Instructions for completing your OLA can be found here.

-Both the application form and the learning agreement must be approved by your Erasmus Academic Coordinator before you submit them to the Erasmus Office.
-Email the completed and signed application form and learning agreement to: erasmuscork@mtu.ie before the deadlines.
+3. Both the application form and the learning agreement must be approved by your Erasmus Academic Coordinator before they are submitted to the Erasmus Office by your academic coordinator.
+Please complete the signed application form and learning agreement before the deadlines.

-- Transcript of Results from most recent examinations
+• Transcript of Results from most recent examination